Dina, Pakistan: Culture

 The main languages spoken in Dina are Punjabi and Urdu.
-English is widely understood.

 Several poets and famous personalities were born in Dina, the popular Pakistani poet Zamir Jafri and the Indian poet Gulzar.
 Gulzar wrote the following lines for his birthplace:

 Transport

 The district is crossed by the main line of the North-Western railway of Pakistan Railways, and traversed along the south by a branch line.

 The district us also crossed by main road N5.